DevLung/CreateSMPUpdateChecker/README.md

 # Create-SMP Update Checker

-A simple update checker for the Create-SMP modpack.
+A simple update checker originally created for the Create-SMP modpack.

 ## Usage